kika1s1/cohead-bot/README.md

+# Cohead Bot: Pair Students for  Programming, Moon Walk,  Traid Contest and Quickly review heads-up submissions

+This Telegram bot is designed to help A2SV heads quickly pair students for **Pair Programming**, **Moon Walk**, and **Traid Contest** sessions.
+It also features an attendance summary tool that allows heads to easily record and verify student attendance.

 # Pair Programming and Moon Walk Telegram Bot

 This Telegram bot is designed to pair students for **Pair Programming** and **Moon Walk** sessions at A2SV.
 The bot allows admins to create and manage pairings for each session, ensuring that students are paired equally and without repetition.